 An Animoto subscription gives you everything you need to drag and drop your way to powerful and professional social videos.
 With customizable video templates, designed with success in mind, you can create your own videos in minutes.
 With over a decade in the industry and partnerships with YouTube, Twitter, Facebook, Instagram, and LinkedIn, Animoto is used by millions of people worldwide to preserve and share life’s important moments.

-Try it for free today or learn more about using Animoto to make wedding videos.
+Sign up for a free account today or learn more about using Animoto to make wedding videos.
 Happy video making!